-- If the person with concussion is displaying 'red flag' symptoms (see page 4), immediate medical care should be arranged - A person with either suspected or confirmed concussion should be immediately removed from play and medical attention sought if in doubt, sit it out! - A person with either suspected or confirmed concussion should not be left alone or allowed to drive, operate machinery or drink alcohol for 24 hours after the concussion.
+- A person with either suspected or confirmed concussion should be immediately assessed by a medical professional - if in doubt, sit it out! - A person with either suspected or confirmed concussion should not be left alone or allowed to drive, operate machinery or drink alcohol for 24 hours after the concussion.